The good conversationalist.

 The Art of Small Talk

-Stay informed.
-Know what’s going on in the news, in your local area, and in entertainment and sports.
-If you read, watch, or listen to current events regularly, you’ll always have something to bring up in conversation.
+Stay up to date.
+Know what's going on in the news, in your community, and in entertainment and sports.
+Whether you read, listen to, or view current events regularly, you always have something to talk about.

-Think about who you’re talking to.
-Consider what interests them.
-Ask questions that show genuine interest, like, “How did you get into geocaching?”
-People appreciate being asked about their passions.
+Think about who you are talking to.
+Think about what they would be interested in.
+Ask questions of genuine interest, like, "How did you get into geocaching?"
+People enjoy being asked about things that are important to them.

-Ask for opinions.
-A simple way to start or keep a conversation going is to ask what the other person thinks.
-Instead of just saying what you think about a new movie or news story, ask, “What did you think of it?”
+Ask for their opinion.
+One of the easiest ways to start or keep a conversation going is to ask what someone else thinks.
+Instead of simply sharing what you have to say about a new movie or that item in the news, ask, "What did you think of it?"

 Be a good listener.
-Don’t just wait for your turn to talk—really pay attention to what the other person is saying.
+Don't sit there waiting for your turn to talk—actually listen to what the other has to say.

 Get comfortable through practice.
 If you’re shy, start small by talking to people in low-pressure situations, like store clerks or people in line.
 A short exchange helps build confidence.